gakalmar/Notes/JS_Basics.md

         **return default is undefuned, so even if a function does something (eg. prints something), but the return keyword is not used, it's value will be undefined

+# Builtin features

+> ### **Method**
+> A function that is associated with an object or an instance of an object, typically used to perform operations on the object or manipulate the object's data.
+> They are basically functions defined as values an object's' key.

+- For example:

+        const person = {
+            firstName: "Martha",
+            lastName: "Justice",
+            fullName: function() {
+                return person.firstName + " " + person.lastName;
+            }
+            };

+- To call them, you need to call the object first, then refer to the key that contains the function:

+        console.log(person.fullName()); // Output: "Martha Justice"

+### Built in methods in JS

+- They are built into JS core library to make it easier to work.
+Their purposes are:
+    - Simplify complex tasks
+    - Improve maintainability and readability of code
+    - Make code more reusable (consistent behaviour)
+    - Improve performance (optimized for JS engine, faster execution)

+- Examples:
+    - String manipulations functions (`indexOf()`, `replace()`)
+    - Number operations (`Math.floor()`, `parseFloat()`)
+    - Array manipulation (`push()`, `splice()`)

+### Callback builtins / Higher-order functions

+- There are some built-in methods that require a callback function (*a function that is called within another function using it's parameter.
+See more at FUNCTIONS section*)

+- `forEach()` is a method, that requires a callback function for example:

+    - It allows you to iterate over each element in an array and perform a specific action (`callback function`) for each element.
+    - Here's how it works:

+            myarray.forEach(function(currentValue, index, array) {
+                // Your code here
+            });

+            myarray: The array you want to iterate over.
+            currentValue: The current element being processed in the array.
+            index: The index of the current element.
+            array: The array that forEach() is being applied to.

+    - Here's an example with only 1 parameter:

+            const names = ["Alice", "Bob", "Charlie", "David"];

+            // Create a new array with names followed by an exclamation mark const namesWithExclamation = [];
+            names.forEach(function(name) {                                                          //Here only name is added to the function as a parameter namesWithExclamation.push(name + "!");
+            });

+            console.log(namesWithExclamation);

+            This will be the result:

+                ["Alice!", "Bob!", "Charlie!", "David!"]

+    - Here's an example with 2 parameters:

+            const numbers = [1, 2, 3, 4, 5];

+            numbers.forEach(function(currentitem, indexofcurrentitem) {                             //Here 2 parameters are added to the function console.log(`Element at index ${indexofcurrentitem} is: ${currentitem}`);
+            });

+            This will be the result:

+                Element at index 0 is: 1
+                Element at index 1 is: 2
+                Element at index 2 is: 3
+                Element at index 3 is: 4
+                Element at index 4 is: 5

+    - Here's an example with 3 parameters:

+                const colors = ["red", "green", "blue", "yellow"];

+                colors.forEach(function(currentColor, index, colorArray) {                          //Here 3 parameters are added to the function. colorArray refers to original colors array console.log(`Color at index ${index} is ${currentColor}.`);
+                    console.log(`Total number of colors in the array: ${colorArray.length}`);
+                });

+            This will be the result:

+                Color at index 0 is red.
+                Total number of colors in the array: 4 Color at index 1 is green.
+                Total number of colors in the array: 4 Color at index 2 is blue.
+                Total number of colors in the array: 4 Color at index 3 is yellow.
+                Total number of colors in the array: 4

+- `map()`, `filter()` and `reduce()` amongst others are considered **higher-order functions**, which means that they can take other functions as arguments (*=callback functions*), or they can return a function.